 My name is Dr. Jacqueline Daugherty, and I have served for 12 years as a professor of Sociology and Individualized Studies at Miami University.
-I do not represent Miami University, but rather am submitting testimony as a private citizen in opposition to Senate Bill 83.
+I do not represent Miami University, but rather am submitting testimony as a private citizen in opposition to HB 6/SB 1.

-I urge you to vote against Senate Bill 83, as it is a threat to the core of the university's mission and a key driver of economic innovation: critical thought.
+I urge you to vote against HB 6/SB 1, as it is a threat to the core of the university's mission and a key driver of economic innovation: critical thought.

 It may be easier to understand why we need to continue DEI initiatives and free inquiry on campus, if we understand it from a depoliticized perspective.
 I will share a story from my Brazilian friend about her college experience.
+I chose this story instead of a story from my own 25 year career as an educator, because DEI programming is a newer concept in Brazil, and perhaps it makes the point more clearly.

-While my friend attended a top university in Brazil, the recreation fields were filled with mostly male students playing soccer all day long.
+While my friend attended a top university in Brazil in the late 2000s, the recreation fields were filled with mostly male students playing soccer all day long.
 This is how the fields had always been used.
-She had never used the fields because she didn't play soccer and there weren't any co-ed teams that could teach her.
+She never used the fields because she didn't play soccer and there weren't any co-ed teams that could teach her.
 One year while she was a student, the recreation center designated that soccer could no longer be played on a few of those fields and instead any other sport was the priority.